Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Whose knowledge?

 Somebody who does not know the preparation procedure has to resort to the state tomography.
-This is done on a statistical ensemble (in theory), or (in the lab) a set of statistically relevant number of experimental runs.
-In the case of a single experimental run one is only able to find out which kets definitely did not describe the preparation (namely all those which are orthogonal to $\ket{b_l}$ associated with the obtained result $r_l$).
+This is done on a statistical ensemble (in theory), or (in the lab) on a set of statistically relevant number of experimental runs.
+In the case of a {\em perfect} single experimental run one is only able to find out which kets definitely did not describe the preparation (namely, all those which are orthogonal to $\ket{b_l}$ associated with the obtained result $r_l$).
+Note that, if Charlie prepares for each run of the teleportation experiment completely randomly chosen states, the teleportation would work in each run, but a possible post-teleportation tomography by Bob would be useless.